On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 \begin{remark} Note also that the resolutions had boundary singularities and were therefore not 'full' resolutions.
 Hence, one can not make any conclusions about particle numbers that an observer will see with these methods.
 But as we have argued, it is generally difficult to make such arguments with blow-ups due to their arbitrary curvature.
 Even if we had used a full resolution without boundary singularities, it may not have captured particle production effects that may be due to the singularity acting as a boundary.

-The proofs therefore only show that the field $X^\mu$ may be defined close to a conical singularity in a way that it is determined by Cauchy data from the neighborhood of the singularity.
-The expansion in terms of field theoretic operators is then also determined by Cauchy data, since the quantum field can, by Eq. (\ref{eq:fff1}) be regarded as an expansion of the solutions of the equations of motion in terms of a complete orthonormal base.
-This makes the theory then predictive for measurements at other space-time points. \end{remark}
+The proofs therefore only show that the classical field $X^\mu$ is determined by Cauchy data at e.g. a conical singularity.
+Note that this then also holds for the quantum field.
+In the axiomatic framework of quantum field theory, the field operator $\Phi$ in Eq. (\ref{eq:fff1}) is an expansion of the solutions of the classical equations of motion in terms of a complete orthonormal base.
+The field operator $\Phi$ is thus also determined by Cauchy data at the singularity. \end{remark}

 \begin{remark} The reader may argue that one can simply restrict the classes of paths to space-times with just conical or unperturbed cuspidal singularities.
 This is of course true.
 But then one would need to define a mechanism that prevents perturbed cones if one wants to have topology changes by Geroch's theorem. \end{remark}